 An effective complaints and grievance management system confirms to staff, families and the community that complaints and grievances are taken seriously and investigated promptly, fairly and thoroughly.
 Effective management of complaints may inform quality improvement processes and is an efficient way of considering and acting on feedback from families.

-Notifying the regulatory authority of operational changes, incidents and complaints significant changes to the operation of the service
+Notifying the regulatory authority of operational changes, incidents and complaints

 The approved provider must notify the regulatory authority of certain circumstances and information, including any: